An important message to men and women over the age of 55 who want to supplement their Social Security income

 For that reason, we won’t be looking at just a single stock… but rather, three.

 Here’s what we’re gonna do.
-We will select 3 stocks from our “super group of 9” that have different payout schedules.
+We will select 3 stocks from our “super group” that have different payout schedules.

 In other words, we’ll pick: